You have ideas and users voter for them in UserVoice. Now your Product Team needs to use this data to build your roadmap.

 - Challenge: If you are collecting feedback overtime on specific ideas, it can be hard to know which ones are relevant to your customer base now.

-- Solution: When you export ideas and supporters, and then set the date picker for the time period you want to measure.
+- Solution: When you export ideas and voters, and then set the date picker for the time period you want to measure.
 For example, if you want to see which ideas were active in the last three months, set it to the last 90 days.

 Pro Tip: Before exporting, filter ideas by a specific category, or label to narrow down the Product Area you're evaluating.